National Diploma Dental Nursing Terms & Conditions

 Harriet Ellis has a strict policy in regards to students finding employment within a Dental Surgery whilst studying on the course.
 All students must be in a Dental Placement prior to their third scheduled classroom lesson.

-In the very unlikely event that the student does not find employment again, prior to the 3rd lesson of starting their 2nd cohort, the student will have the option of paying a one off continuation fee of £599 in order to continue the qualification until the next examination date.
-The student will be required to continue studying on the original course that they booked onto and will also receive access to revision pods to help their studies further.
-Please note that there will be no additional classroom lessons for students.
+In the unlikely event that a student does not find employment prior to their deadline, the student will have the option of paying a one off continuation fee of £599 in order to continue the qualification until the next examination date.
+The student will be moved to the next available cohort to start the qualification again.

 The Qualification Process